Social-Systems-Lab/vibe/docs/Phase0_Global_Database.md

 3.  **After the write, the API inspects the document's ACL.**
 4.  **If the ACL permits global access**:
     -   The API transforms the document's ID to prevent collisions (see Section 4.1).
-    -   The API writes a copy of the document to the `global` database.
+    -   The API creates and writes a lean "pointer" document (a DocRef) to the `global` database (see Section 4.3).
 5.  **If an existing document's ACL is updated to remove global access**:
     -   The API deletes the corresponding document from the `global` database.